top of page

 You are welcome to take a look in each van.
 Open the cupboards, lay on the bed, test out (without the water) the shower and sit on the lounge, just to get a feel for it all.
 You will more than likely have to share the space with many other potential buyers also, as they are all in there doing the same as you are.
 And trust me, it sure can get squeezy in there waiting for the kids to get off the bunks!

-Just a tip though… If a brand new van is the way to go, you want to be prepared to wait in excess of 12 months for your van to be built.
-The normal build time used to be around 6 months, but since the current global situation is continuing to dominate our events, the time has more than doubled now.
-If you are planning your lap before 12 months is up, we recommend you find something close to new, even perhaps a demo model from a dealership direct.
+Just a tip though… If a brand new van is the way to go, you want to be prepared to wait up to 12 months for your van to be built.
+If you are planning your lap before that time, we recommend you find something close to new, even perhaps a demo model from a dealership direct.

 And while we are on the subject of caravan and camping shows, don’t leave there without checking out as much as you can.
 Each pavilion has a myriad of products to purchase, demos to watch and so much to learn if you are a newbie.